School Bus Procurement

 The current daily bus and technology bus contracts expire on 31 December 2021.
 These contracts service approximately 1,500 Daily Bus routes and 700 Technology routes.

 For the first time in 12 years, school bus services will be procured for the Ministry’s daily and technology bus services.
 The procurement will be conducted via two tenders between July 2020 and May 2021.
-Tender 1 is open from 9 July – 21 August, and will offer for award approximately 10% of individual routes, allowing small regional suppliers to compete on routes that meet their capacity while supporting their local communities.
-Once Tender 1 is finalised, Tender 2 will give larger suppliers access to the remaining 90% of routes, allowing them to compete for bundles of routes.
+Tender 1 was open from 9 July – 28 August, and will offer for award approximately 10% of individual routes, allowing small regional suppliers to compete on routes that meet their capacity while supporting their local communities.
+Once Tender 1 contracts are awarded in November 2020, Tender 2 will open and give larger suppliers access to the remaining 90% of routes, allowing them to compete for bundles of routes.

 The Ministry will award routes based on best public value, which means considering quality, price and broader outcomes, rather than solely on cost.
 Broader outcomes take into account economic, cultural, environmental and social benefits that can be achieved through this procurement.